 Before joining the Office of Equity, Shanna Mae worked as a Program Assistant at the Phoenix Center on the Auraria Campus, assisting folks who have experienced interpersonal violence.
 Shanna Mae is a graduate of CU Denver, with a BA in Psychology and a minor in Women and Gender Studies.
 When not working, Shanna Mae can be found spending time with her dogs and trying new recipes.

-Karissa Stolen is a Colorado State University Alumni, having graduated in August 2015 with a Bachelor’s of Science in Business Administration and a minor is Women’s Studies.
+Karissa Stolen is a Colorado State University Alumni, having graduated in August 2015 with a Bachelor’s of Science in Business Administration and a minor in Women’s Studies.
 Before joining the Office of Equity, she served as the Administrative Coordinator in the College of Business Undergraduate Programs Office at Colorado State University.
-Passionate about advocacy and activism work, Karissa realizes the importance of self-work, empathy, and community.
+Passionate about advocacy and inclusive excellence activism, Karissa understands the power of self-work, empathy, and community.
 She is consistently inspired and energized to do this work when she facilitates trainings with colleagues, invests her time in equity-based working groups, and when she has intentional dialogue with those curious about social justice and institutional inequity.
-When Karissa is not in the office, she can be found streaming endless hours of Netflix cuddled up in her bed, or drinking her absurdly over-expensive white chocolate mocha in a coffee shop while organizing her life as a self-identified “tasker”.
-She also loves spending time with her dog, family and loving partner.
+When Karissa is not in the office, she can be found streaming endless hours of Netflix cuddled up in her bed.
+She also loves spending time with her fur-baby Moglie, her family, and her loving partner.